entry requirements to the Philippines

-Last Updated on December 19, 2022 by Tina
+Last Updated on March 4, 2024 by Tina

 Although the Philippines has eased its entry requirements, travelers to the Philippines are still required to comply with some conditions.
 Pre-departure tests are no longer required for fully vaccinated Filipino and foreign travelers.
 Also, the One Health Pass was recently replaced with a new eTravel platform.
 Aside from the applicable visa requirements, as of this writing, the following are the entry requirements to the Philippines (per Inter-Agency Task Force Resolution (IATF) Resolution No. 2).